 Notes: Class notes will be provided on Blackboard.
-I recommend that you print out the notes and fill them in during class.
+These will have video links for you to watch and fill in the examples and details.
+I recommend that you print out the notes and fill them in while watching the videos.

 Homework: Assignments are made 4 days a week.
-Practice problems are on Blackboard and will be due at 11:00 PM on the day following the day the lesson is discussed in class.
+Practice problems are on Blackboard and will be due at 11:00 PM on the day the problems are discussed in class.
 Dates are listed on the Tentative Course Outline.
 Work must be shown to receive credit.
 The answers are provided so your job is to show that you understand why that is the answer.
 Practice problems will count 10% of your grade.
 I will grade practice problems 70% for completion and 30% for correct work.
 I will grade 3 - 7 problems from each lesson to assess your understanding.